-This is the first post in a four-part series I wrote to describe my experience applying to MBA programs.
+This is the first post in a three-part series I wrote to describe my experience applying to MBA programs.

 As you will see (and this is dating back over ten years) I had just about ZERO outside guidance at all, and was for the most part shooting blind.
 Very blind.